-Had I already been talking with the owner through the Airbnb platform, I may not have been so scrupulous in checking the website and I may very well had fallen for the trick, like this poor soul did when he lost $36,000.
+Had I already been talking with the owner through the Airbnb platform, I may not have been so scrupulous in checking the website and I may very well have fallen for the trick like this poor soul did when he lost $36,000.

 Had we booked, we would have then purchased our flights to Lisbon, gone there, taken a taxi from the airport to the address in the booking only to find out that there is no such apartment at that address and we’re out $3,300!

 - See Also: Airbnbs in Paris – A List Of The Top 10 Best